- About Us

-Currently, the department houses twenty-four full-time and ten part-time faculty who conduct research and teach classes in the department's four majors.
+Currently, the department houses fifteen full-time and twenty-five part-time faculty who conduct research and teach classes in the department's four majors.
 There are hundreds of students who major in the Social and Cultural Sciences department making it one of the largest in the College of Arts and Sciences.

 Our faculty were recognized by several prestigious University awards including Research Excellence, Teaching Excellence, Way Klingler Young Scholar, and Excellence in Faculty Advising Awards.

 Books by our faculty have been published by top university presses such as Oxford and Columbia Universities, NYU, University of Chicago, and by academic presses including Sage, Russell Sage Foundation Press, Rowman Littlefield, Waveland Press, and Taylor and Francis Group.

 True to the scholar-teacher model, our department offers exciting research opportunities for undergraduate students.
 Selected undergraduate research has been presented in the annual Research Salon.
 We have been proud to host over fifteen McNair Scholars in the last ten years.
 Our department also hosted several doctoral students through the Mitchem Dissertation Fellowship Program.

 We are also proud to organize and host an annual McGee Lecture Series honoring the memory of Dr. Joseph McGee, who taught sociology at Marquette for 25 years (1945-1970).